openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/basic_quantization_flow.md

 The basic quantization flow is the simplest way to apply 8-bit quantization to the model.
 It is available for models in the following frameworks: OpenVINO, PyTorch, TensorFlow 2.x, and ONNX.
 The basic quantization flow is based on the following steps:

 * Set up an environment and install dependencies.
-* Prepare the representative **calibration dataset** that is used to estimate quantization parameters of the activations within the model.
+* Prepare a representative **calibration dataset** that is used to estimate quantization parameters of the activations within the model, for example, of 300 samples.
 * Call the quantization API to apply 8-bit quantization to the model.

 Set up an Environment